aspencer8111/startr/README.md

-# README
+# Startr

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version
+A highly opinionated starter project.
+I likes my things the way I likes em!

+Things I need/want that this has

-* System dependencies
+* Devise

-* Configuration
+* A clean Gemfile

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* HAML

-* ...
+* RSpec